Joel & Linda at Yosemite National Park

 jwArtWorks LLC was formed by Joel and Linda Weisbrod to sell Joel's artistic creations and his scuba photography techniques books.
 They have been happily married since 1972 and have worked together before in Joel's computer business.

-Joel started taking photographs more than 35 years ago using a Minolta XG-1 camera given to him by a friend.
+Joel started taking photographs more than 40 years ago using a Minolta XG-1 camera given to him by a friend.
 After many years of serious reading and experimentation, Joel mastered the techniques required to shoot photographs using the fully manual mode of the camera.
-After going through several equipment upgrades, Joel is currently using a Nikon F-100 film camera and digital Nikon D2X, D200, and D-100 cameras.
+After going through several equipment upgrades, Joel is currently using a digital Nikon D3, D800, and D300S cameras.

 Joel started diving in 1983, more than 20 years ago, but was not certified until 1999.
 After becoming certified, he quickly felt the need to continue his photographic efforts while diving and started out using a Sea&Sea MX-10 Camera with attached strobe.
 For almost two years, Joel grappled with the problems of taking 36 photographs while diving and waiting until hours (or days) later to see the results.